AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimization.md

 Hybrid filtering combines JCR filtering with AEM filtering.

-It applies a JCR filter before loading the result set into memory for AEM filtering.
+It applies a JCR filter (in the form of a query constraint) before loading the result set into memory for AEM filtering.
 This is to reduce:

 * the result set loaded into memory, as the JCR filter removes superfluous results prior to this